SURGroup/UQpy/docs/source/inference/mle.rst

 with fixed :math:`\sigma` and independent measurements :math:`\mathcal{D}_{i}`, maximizing the likelihood is mathematically equivalent to minimizing the sum of squared residuals :math:`\sum_{i} \left( \mathcal{D}_{i}-h(\theta) \right)^{2}`.

 A numerical optimization procedure is performed to compute the MLE.
-By default, the `minimize` function of the :py:mod:`scipy.optimize` module is used, however other optimizers can be leveraged via the `optimizer` input of the :class:`.MLE` class.
+By default, the :py:meth:`minimize` function of the :py:mod:`scipy.optimize` module is used, however other optimizers can be leveraged via the `optimizer` input of the :class:`.MLE` class.

-MLEstimation Class
+MLE Class
 ^^^^^^^^^^^^^^^^^^^^^

 Methods